NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 ###### Sindhuja Vilipala
 Worked on trignometric functions and logarithmic functions.
 Need to work on all the mathematical functions and need to search new features to our project speaking calculator.

+###### Srujan Kumar Reddy Yeruva
+Fixed speech synthesis glitches and it's working fine as expected.
+Need to find new features for our project.